 If you make the big leap from an iPhone to an Android phone, you’ll find yourself with a pretty long checklist of to-dos.
-Whether you’re transitioning to Google’s operating systems can quickly become a hassle if you don’t know the most efficient way to move your data.or a like the upcoming , switching
+Whether you’re transitioning to Google’s Pixel 6 or a new Samsung phone like the upcoming Galaxy Z Flip 4, switching operating systems can quickly become a hassle if you don’t know the most efficient way to move your data.

 The secret to an easy-peasy transfer process lies with the tiny plastic adapter that Google and Samsung (sometimes) include in the box.
 It’s like hiring professional movers to move your stuff, unpack it and decorate your new house just like your old one!
 The adapter has a USB-A connector on one end and a USB-C connector on the other that allows you to connect your new phone to your old iPhone.
 You can also use an USB-C to lighting cable for newer phones like the iPhone 11.